 For items of other colors I use regular acrylic paints from the local hobby store.
-I’ve found some brands seem to cover very well, and some take way too many coats to hide the original color of the foam.
-Among the small bottles, look for the brands Americana and Delta Ceramcoat and avoid Anita’s and Folkart, but if you can get the taller, more expensive tubes of paint, they will generally provide much better performance.
+I’ve found some brands cover very well, and some require many more coats to hide the original color of the foam.
+I’ve had good experience with the brands Americana , Delta Ceramcoat, and Liquitex.
 Also keep in mind that some colors are naturally difficult to cover with- for example, light colors like yellow and red will require more coats than dark colors like brown and blue.
 Aura paint is also a good option for the light colors with little ability to cover.

 I recommend thinning down the paint just a little with water.
 If it is too thick the paint will start to dry while you are in the middle of a coat and you will end up with very harsh brush stroke marks in the final product, but inversely if it is too thin it will require many more coats.
 In the sweet spot the paint spreads easily, covers well, and self-levels a bit before drying.
 As a general guide I shoot for a consistency where when I stick my brush in and then remove it the paint that is briefly pulled up by the brush returns to level no sooner or later than in half a second, if that makes any sense.